 Rebatching is a technique perfect for the novice as well as the advanced soapmaker.
 If you use essential oils to scent your soap, you can make 100% natural soap without having to work with lye.

 Beginning soapmakers can purchase ready made rebatch base and make handmade soap without touching lye.
 It’s an easy introduction to choosing fragrances and colors.
-Many advanced soapmakers like to rebatch becasue they can make one large plain batch of cold process soap and then rebatch it into a wide range of colors and scents.
+Many advanced soapmakers like to rebatch because they can make one large plain batch of cold process soap and then rebatch it into a wide range of colors and scents.
 The rebatching technique is also called French milled, hand milled, double milled or triple milled.
 It’s all the same process of heating up grated cold process soap and customizing it with your favorite colorants and fragrances.

 This tutorial uses the Bramble Berry rebatch kit to show how easy it is to make rustic, handmade bar of soap.